-Compare Suzuki motorcycle insurance estimates from NZ's top providers.
-Whether you ride a V-Strom 650, GSX-R600, SV650, or Hayabusa, find the right cover at the right price - comprehensive, third party, or fire & theft.
+Compare Suzuki motorcycle insurance estimates from leading Australian providers.
+Whether you ride an SV650, V-Strom 650, GSX-R1000R, or Hayabusa, find comprehensive, third party, or fire & theft cover suited to your Suzuki.

 Popular Choice Featured Provider